marcvanolmen/TestViewControllerDoubleInit/README.md

 # TestViewControllerDoubleInit
-Show a debug in swift with UIViewController init() call
+Show a bug in swift with UIViewController init() call